What is resonance?

 Resonance is one of those issues that you will have to deal with for both semester I & II of organic chemistry.
 It is much better to have a solid understanding of it now, rather than have to worry about it later.
 The basic goal of resonance structures is to show that molecules can move electrons and charges onto different atoms on the molecule.
 Resonance generally makes a molecule more stable because the charge (or bond) is now delocalized and not “forced” onto an atom that might not want it.
 More on this is discussed below!

-Sometimes, molecules can be represented with more than 1 Lewis structure, where the only difference is the location of pi electrons.
+Sometimes, molecules can be represented with more than one Lewis/resonance structure, where the only difference is the location of pi electrons.
 Electrons in sigma bonds have a fixed location; these are called localized and never move.
 Conversely, pi electrons are referred to as delocalized, because they can be easily moved around.
 Together, these Lewis diagrams are then known as resonance structures or resonance contributors or resonance canonicals.
 The actual molecule has characteristics of each of the parts, and can represented as a resonance hybrid (which you can think of as a cross-breed).
 Resonance hybrids are a more accurate way to think about resonance structures, because it is more like what the structure looks like in nature.

 Below are some handy rules of resonance.
 If you learn these and think about them when tackling different problems, you will be able to handle whatever is thrown at you.